yyfyfyang/apollo/docs/en/deployment/distributed-deployment-guide.md

 The default is true, which makes it easy to quickly search for configurations by configuration item

 If set to false, this feature is disabled

+### 3.1.14 apollo.portal.search.perEnvMaxResults - set the Administrator Tool-Global Search for Value function's maximum number of search results for a single individual environment

+> For versions 2.4.0 and above

+Default is 200, which means that each environment will return up to 200 results in a single search operation.

+Modifying this parameter may affect the performance of the search function, so before modifying it, you should conduct sufficient testing and adjust the value of `apollo.portal.search.perEnvMaxResults` appropriately according to the actual business requirements and system resources to balance the performance and the number of search results.

 ## 3.2 Adjusting ApolloConfigDB configuration